Sympathy for the Devil

 SUMMER OF DEATH

 The girl they called Julie Teenager had a client list full of suspects - all rich, powerful - and protected.
 Someone warns off the beat coppers; someone disturbs the crime scene.
-Breen begins to fear that this is more than the murder of a prostitute.
-It's political.
+When Breen gets a phone call from MI6, he fears just how protected his suspect is.
+These are dangerous waters, where Russian spies hide.

-Then Helen, with her ex-copper's instincts and fierce moral sense, gets dangerously involved.
+Then Helen, with her unstoppable copper's instinct and fierce moral sense, dives into the investigation.
 And Breen knows he has more to lose than ever before.
 He is about to become a father.
 He can have no sympathy for the devil.

 William Shaw was born in Newton Abbot, Devon, grew up in Nigeria and lived for sixteen years in Hackney.
 He is the author of the acclaimed Breen & Tozer crime series set in sixties London: A Song from Dead Lips, A House of Knives and A Book of Scars.
 For over twenty years he has written on popular culture and sub-culture for various publications including the Observer and the New York Times.
 He lives in Brighton.